Ben’s Journey: A DoLS Case Study

 Outcome and Impact

-Under the new care plan, Ben experienced significant improvements in his health.
-His weight stabilised, and his overall well-being improved.
 The structured environment provided by the residential home, combined with the expert guidance from AACA, ensured that Ben received the care he needed while respecting his dignity and rights.

 Conclusion